-Surgical technologists work as members of a healthcare team alongside physicians and surgeons, registered nurses, and other healthcare workers.
+Surgical assistants and technologists work as members of a healthcare team alongside physicians and surgeons, registered nurses, and other healthcare workers.

 Detail oriented.
-Surgical technologists must pay close attention to their work at all times.
-For example, they need to provide the correct sterile equipment for surgeons during an operation.
+Surgical assistants and technologists must pay close attention to their work.
+For example, surgical technologists need to provide the correct sterile equipment for surgeons during an operation.

 Dexterity.
-Surgical technologists should be comfortable working with their hands.
-They must be able to provide the needed equipment quickly.
+Surgical assistants and technologists should be comfortable working with their hands.
+They must provide needed equipment quickly.

 Physical stamina.
-Surgical technologists should be comfortable standing for extended periods.
+Surgical assistants and technologists should be comfortable standing for extended periods.

 Stress-management skills.
 Working in an operating room can be stressful.
-Surgical technologists should be able to work well under pressure while providing a high level of care.
+Surgical assistants and technologists should work well under pressure.

 Licenses, Certifications, and Registrations

-Certification can be beneficial in finding a job as a surgical technologist.
-Surgical technologists may earn certification through two credentialing organizations.
+Certification may be beneficial for finding a job, and some employers may require it.
+Surgical assistants and technologists may earn certification through credentialing organizations.

-The National Board of Surgical Technology and Surgical Assisting, the National Surgical Assistant Association, and the American Board of Surgical Assistants offer certification for surgical first assistants.
+The National Board of Surgical Technology and Surgical Assisting, the National Commission for the Certification of Surgical Assistants, and the American Board of Surgical Assistants offer certification for surgical assistants.